 Writing down your goals and objectives is one of the most important steps towards making them your reality.
 It is almost as if there are little invisible gnomes in the world that peek at people’s written goal lists and then secretly help arrange the universe so that the stuff people wrote down comes true.
 But seriously, writing down goals and objectives is a simple yet powerful way to get organized, focused, and committed to creating the life you want.
+I am always amazed at how quickly I can change my life by the simple act of writing down intentions.
 Here are some tips on how to make plans and set goals and objectives.

 4. Audit Your Time

 Think about how you spend your time in any given week.
 Are you spending too much time doing some things and not enough doing others?
 Do you have any bad habits that are taking up precious hours of your week?
 Let’s say you watch a little TV each evening, maybe an hour or so.
 That might add up to over 7 hours a week, or a full-time day’s work.
 What else could you do with an extra day’s work time?
 What can you change about how you spend your time that would improve your life?
 If you’ve decided to set goals and objectives, is the way you spend your time supporting your goals?
 Think about ways that you can use your time more effectively.
 Perhaps there are some activities you can combine to achieve more than one thing at a time, such as jog to the grocery store and then carry your groceries home (exercise and errands – done!)

 Humans are creatures of habit.
 Use that natural tendency to your advantage by creating a routine for yourself that supports your goals.
 Planning out your week and how you spend the hours of your day helps you stay focused, organized, and balanced.
 A good routine should include time for all aspects of life that are important to you, from a cup of coffee, to work, to time with loved ones.
 Check out my article on how to live a balanced life.